Whisker17/sdk-demo/src/market/README.md

 ### redeemShares

-You can use this function to redeems the winning shares for the market.
+You can use this function to redeem the winning shares for the market.

 ```typescript
 const res = await market.redeemShares(signer, outcomeReport, false);